anna1119/Python_Study_Notes/README.md

 # Python_Study_Notes
-This repository has notes for studying python for beginners
+This repository has notes for beginners who want to study python